se-edu/learningresources/contents/uix/accessibility.md

 ### Cognitive
 Cognitive disabilities range from mental illnesses to learning difficulties, difficulties in comprehension and concentration, etc. Some examples include [Attention Deficit Hyperactivity Disorder (ADHD)](https://en.wikipedia.org/wiki/Attention_deficit_hyperactivity_disorder), and [autism](https://en.wikipedia.org/wiki/Autism).

-Such disabilities might affect website usage.
-It could be due to difficulty in understanding how to complete a task, remembering how to do something that was previously accomplished, increased frustration at confusing workflows or inconsistent layouts/navigation/other page features.
+Such disabilities might affect how the user uses a website.
+It could be due to difficulty in understanding how to complete a task, remembering how to do something that was previously accomplished, increased frustration due to confusing workflows or inconsistent layouts/navigation/other page features.

 Unlike other web accessibility issues, there is no quick fix to issues arising from cognitive disabilities.
 The rule of thumb you can follow is to always design your websites to be as logical, consistent, and usable as possible.
-Here is a checklist that you can follow:
+Here are some best practices mentioned by [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/What_is_accessibility#People_with_cognitive_impairments) and [National Autistic Society](https://www.autism.org.uk/professionals/others/website-design.aspx):

-* **Avoid distractions**: <br>
+##### :fas-thumbs-up: Best practice: Avoid distractions <br>
 People with cognitive disabilities are more easily distracted, or they may have heightened sensory awareness where cluttered pages can be overwhelming.
   * Avoid unnecessary movements from animations or moving elements
   * Have a clean and uncluttered design

-  Here's a comparison of a cluttered vs clean website landing page taken from British Gas website.
+  Here's a comparison of a cluttered vs clean website landing page taken from [British Gas website](https://www.britishgas.co.uk/).

   Cluttered page:
   ![Cluttered landing page](accessibility/bg-old.png "Cluttered landing page")